 About The Edwin Fox

 The Edwin Fox was first commissioned as a trader, but was soon being used as a troopship carrying soldiers and some civilians to the Crimean War.
-After the end of the war, she was again commissioned as a trader and made her first voyage to the antipodes in 1856, the journey to Melbourne taking four and a half months.
+After the end of the war, she was again commissioned as a trader and carried alcohol and immigrants across the world, making her first voyage to the antipodes in 1856, the journey to Melbourne taking four and a half months.

 After this, the Edwin Fox worked on the route between the Far East and the West Indies until she was again commissioned by the British Government to transport prisoners to the prison colonies in Australia.
 Preserved in the museum is a list of convicts transported by the Edwin Fox, including their crimes, ranging from fraud to murder.

 After a period of time, during which the Edwin Fox was generally used as a trader, she was chartered for use as an immigrant ship, taking emigrants mainly from the UK and Ireland, to New Zealand.
 By the 1880s steam was making sailing ships obsolete, and freezers made it possible to transport New Zealand lamb further afield, so the Edwin Fox was fitted out as a freezer ship.
 Following this, this, she was towed to Picton, firstly as a freezing store, and finally as a coal bunker.